-Bolis Pupul shares new single 'Completely Half' and announces Soulwax-produced debut album 'Letter To Yu'
+Bolis Pupul shares new single 'Completely Half' and announces Soulwax Co-produced debut album 'Letter To Yu'

 Speaking about the experience of creating his debut LP, Pupul said (per The Line of Best Fit) “Even though this trip was very emotional and at times sad, I also had some great times that just made me really happy.
 This resulted in a very uplifting melody where I felt like I could handle my life.”

 ‘Letter To Yu’ is set for release on March 8 via Soulwax’s record label, Deewee.
-The The Belgian electro-rock duo co-produced the LP alongside Pupul.
+The Belgian electro-rock duo co-produced the LP alongside Pupul.
 Pre-order the album here.

 ‘Letter To Yu’ tracklist is: